Best Sites to Find a No Fee NYC Apartment in 2023

 RENTBETTA.com provides no fee apartments you can rent directly from building owners, saving you thousands of dollars in broker fees.

-The site only works with people who actually own the apartments - landlords and property managers - not broker middlemen.
+The site only works with people who actually own the apartments - landlords and property managers - and doesn't allow brokers to post listings.

 Reasons to find an apartment on RENTBETTA.com:

-No aggressive sales tactics - you rent directly from a leasing office, and don't have to put up with push brokers
+3. No aggressive sales tactics - you rent directly from a leasing office, who are usually very pleasant, and don't have to put up with pushy brokers

 In addition to saving thousands of dollars in broker fees, you'll also save hours in your search by not wasting time on fake listings.